ckkok/gpt-cli/README.md

 Move your data, e.g. pdf files or txt files to the data subfolder.
 You can try it with alice30.pdf (provided).

+If you wish to add webpages to your list of sources, edit `inventory.json` and add your urls there.

 Run `./query "<question>"`, e.g. `./query "What is this story about?"`.

 If you encounter issues running the script in this way, you might need to edit the hash-bang line at the top of the query file to get it to use the right executable.
 Currently it defaults to `python3.10`.